giotramu/postcss-config/README.md

 ]);
 ```

-By design, the behaviour of the `extends` api is overwriting the existing array values completely rather than concatenating them.
+By design, the behaviour of the `extends` API is overwriting the existing array values completely rather than concatenating them.

 #### Disable plugins